What is the goal of any project management methodology? To eliminate waste and streamline processes.

 What can you use instead of Six Sigma?

 Dozens of project management methodologies exist with varying degrees of structure, rules, and processes.
 Here are just a few of the most common:

-Agile: Produces deliverables that are driven by customer needs, using iterative cycles to continuously refine until a final product is created.
-Find out how you might already be using the Agile method.
+Agile methodology: Driven by customer needs, Agile produces deliverables using iterative cycles to continuously refine until a final product is created.

 You don’t need to stick rigidly to the rules of just one project management process.
 Rather, be open to taking the best parts of different methods and using them to your advantage.

 Beyond Six Sigma